Learn more about CTC’s Lean Startup program, Ideadvance, and how we will pay you to do customer discovery!

 The power in asking Why? early and often not only helps you get to motivators quickly, but also helps the interviewee to respond without much bias.
 You get cleaner data without doing much more talking.
 Also, Why? is powerful to elongate your interview.
 Your subject may not have considered the motivations behind their behaviors.
 Your persistent Whys? helps them to think, helps you to uncover data, and overall helps you build a better solution.

-Want some outside feedback on your critical assumptions?
-CTC is happy to help.
 Reach out at any time and signup for our newsletter to be alerted to when the next post inThe 5 Min Interview series – What Did I Just Hear, is available.